Navigate U.S. visa options with 2026 approval data for L-1, O-1, H-1B, EB-1, EB-2 NIW, and EB-5. Evidence checklists and cost breakdowns included.

 Eligibility: Bachelor's degree matching job requirements.
 Employer sponsorship required.

 Cap-Subject vs. Cap-Exempt: Private companies face an 85K cap.
-Universities/non-profit research organizations are exempt.
+Universities/non-profit research organisations are exempt.

 Timeline: March registration, late March results, April 1-June 30 filing, October 1 start date.